 It is important that each application is carefully and thoroughly assessed and as such the process may take up to three months from the date the application is submitted until the date the applicant is advised of the outcome.
-We recommend that existing members who would like to apply for ICS submit their application approximately three months before their usual renewal date.
+We recommend that existing members who would like to apply for Chartered membership submit their application approximately three months before their usual renewal date.

 What happens if my application is unsuccessful?

 The membership will advise an applicant if their application has been unsuccessful and will provide feedback as to the reasons why.
 An unsuccessful applicant may formally appeal against the decision which will be reviewed by the governance committee.
 If the governance committee upholds the decision made there will be no further redress for the applicants.

 Applicants can of course act upon the feedback received and submit a further application which will be subject to a one-off charge of £150 for the re-assessment.

 What is the assessment process?